 Usually they want dependable income over the last two consecutive years, no late payments in the last year, and a credit score over 640.
-They have income limits, as in upper limits.
 These loans are for low to moderate income homebuyers.

 There may be a situation where a conventional loan may be superior to getting a VA loan.

 If you want to save money in the long run, and have a 20% down payment, going the conventional route might be the best bet.